 You have to ensure that the fruits and vegetables you want to use to make your juice are extremely fresh.
 Using fruits that are stale or close to getting spoilt will not preserve your juice.
 This will make your juice spoil fast, no matter the preservation method you use.

 There is something about natural preservatives that maintain the quality of your juice.
-Therefore, once you are through with juicing, add some natural additives to your juice, such as honey, to keep your juice fresh.
+Therefore, once you are juicing, add some natural additives to your juice, such as honey, to keep your juice fresh.
 Citric acid can also be used as a natural additive, preventing microbial development while maintaining juice quality.
 Honey and citric acid are the best natural additives you can use if you want to prolong your juice’s freshness.

 Eliminate The Pulp:

 Juicing basically is making juice without the pulp because the process entails separating the liquid from the flesh.
 However, when using a traditional juicer, some elements of the pulp can get into your juice.
 That pulp can make your juice go bad quickly.
 To prevent that, get a filter or strainer and pour your juice in the appropriate storage container as you strain.
-You will have avoided the browning enzyme from wreaking havoc to your juice.
+You will have avoided the browning enzyme from wreaking havoc on your juice.